glouppe/info8006-introduction-to-ai/python_tutorial/README.md

 - `fg` brings a program running in the background to the foreground

 ### Windows basics
-Since you are on Windows, you will use the *Anaconda prompt* that is installed with Conda.
+Since you are on Windows, you will use the *Anaconda prompt* that is installed with Anaconda.
 In this terminal, the commands are different from those of UNIX.

 Download **[LINK TO ZIP]()** into a directory of your choice, unzip it using your file explorer and change the current directory of the *Anaconda prompt* to this new directory.